DIDSR/eeDAP/000_EEDAP/resources/README.md

 ## A. Hardware

-1. Plug in and setup the sensor MDSVSENSOR3(follow the manual).
+1. Plug in and setup the sensor MDSVSENSOR3. (follow the manual)

 ## B. Software